 Representing the Land Title and Survey Authority of British Columbia

-Connie Fair, MBA, CPA, CMA is the President and CEO of the LTSA.
-She reports to the LTSA’s Board of Directors and is responsible for the executive oversight of the company.
+Al-Karim Kara is the President and CEO of the LTSA.
+He reports to the LTSA’s Board of Directors and is responsible for the executive oversight of the company.

 Representing the Association of British Columbia Land Surveyors